DTS-STN/openfisca-canada-dts/SETUP-pyenv.md

 ```
 > [Learn more about tests](https://openfisca.org/doc/coding-the-legislation/writing_yaml_tests.html)

-:tada: This OpenFisca Aotearoa Package is now installed and ready!
+:tada: This OpenFisca canada Package is now installed and ready!

-## Serve OpenFisca Aotearoa with the OpenFisca Web API
+## Serve OpenFisca canada with the OpenFisca Web API

 If you are considering building a web application, you can use the packaged OpenFisca Web API.